kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/Java/index.md

 </div>
 </div>

-Static method <code>newClient()</code> received two mandatory arguments &ndash; implementation of platform context and state listener.
+Static method <code>newClient()</code> received two mandatory arguments &ndash; platform specific context and implementation of the client state listener interface.

-First argument is <code>DesktopKaaPlatformContext</code> for desktop or <code>AndroidKaaPlatformContext</code> for mobile applications.
+The first argument can be either <code>DesktopKaaPlatformContext</code> for java desktop or <code>AndroidKaaPlatformContext</code> for android applications.

-Second argument is out of the box implementation of <code>KaaClientStateListener</code> &ndash; <code>SimpleKaaClientStateListener</code> that just logged current state of Kaa client.
+In this example the second argument is default implementation of <code>KaaClientStateListener</code> &ndash; <code>SimpleKaaClientStateListener</code> which performs only logging of client state changes.
-After getting the client, call method <code>start()</code> to begin communication with server.
-Now, you can use features provided by Kaa platform like data collection, notifications and etc.
-In the end, when you no longer need client, call <code>stop()</code> to close communication with server.
+When the new instance of the client is created the method <code>start()</code> should be invoked in order to start client operation and communication with server.Starting from this point you can use features API provided by Kaa platform such as data collection, notifications and etc. In the end, when the client is no longer needed, call <code>stop()</code> in order to release resources and stop communication with the server.

 ## State of client
-In order to connect to server Kaa client generate public and private key and save them in appropriate files &ndash; _key.private_ and _key.public_.
+When the client is started for the first time it generates private/public key pair and save them in appropriate files &ndash; _key.private_ and _key.public_.
+These keys is used afterwards to maintain secure communication with the server.
-Also client create file _state.properties_ that contains important information about communication with server.
+Also client creates _state.properties_ file used for persistence of the parameters which reflect client state during operation with the server.

->**NOTE:** As default all those files are created in folder where application running, but you can specify folder explicitly using <code>KaaClientProperties</code>.
+>**NOTE:** In case of Java desktop application by default all these files are created in the working directory, but you are able to specify different folder using <code>KaaClientProperties</code>.
-Just set path to your folder using <code>setWorkingDirectory()</code> and then pass client properties object as argument to <code>DesktopKaaPlatformContext</code> constructor.
+Set path to the new folder using <code>setWorkingDirectory()</code> method and then pass client properties instance as argument of <code>DesktopKaaPlatformContext</code> constructor.

 ## Comparing platforms
-The main difference between android and desktop client lies in KaaPlatformContext implementation.
-Only this entity distinguishes these platforms.
+The main difference between android and desktop client is reflected in KaaPlatformContext implementation.
+Only this entity distinguishes these endpoint SDKs.
-Below the table describing two implementation of this interface:
+The comparison table showing key differences between two implementations of this interface is presented below:

 |Method/Platform|Desktop|Android| Description |
 |---|---|---|